 It remains to describe the matrices $T_{l,m}^N$.
 The quantized Laplacian $\Delta_N$ maps $\pm m$-diagonal matrices to $\pm m$-diagonal matrices.
-A unique eigenbasis to $\Delta_N$ is given by take $T_{l,m}$ to be $\pm $-diagonal.
+A unique eigenbasis to $\Delta_N$ is given if we take $T_{l,m}$ to be $\pm m$-diagonal.
 Under this restriction, the eigenvalue problem